Geodesic surfaces in the complement of knots with small crossing number: Preliminaries

 \subsection{Boundary slope and the trace condition}

-A primary conceptual tool in proving \cref{t:7-4!surf} and \cref{t:pret!surf} is using the boundary slope of a totally geodesic surface in consort with \cref{lem:IntersectionsOfTGS}.
+A primary conceptual tool in proving Theorem \ref{t:7-4!surf} and Theorem \ref{t:pret!surf} is using the boundary slope of a totally geodesic surface in concert with Lemma \ref{lem:IntersectionsOfTGS}.
 There are two approaches to boundary slopes --- one in the manifold itself and one in the universal cover.

 Let $M$ be the complement of a hyperbolic knot $J$ in $S^3$ and $T$ be the torus boundary of a small tubular neighborhood of $J$ in $S^3$.
 When $J$ is not the unknot, the fundamental group of $T$ injects into the fundamental group of $M$.
 We fix a basis for $\pi_1(T) \cong \bbZ^2$ by choosing $a,\ell \in \pi_1(M)$ such that $a$ is a meridian with corresponding homological longitude $\ell$ of the knot $J$.
-In a hyperbolic knot complement $M$, every cusp of a cusped totally geodesic surface $\Sigma$ must intersect the torus neighborhood $T$ of the knot.
+In a hyperbolic knot complement $M$, the neighborhood of each cusp of a cusped totally geodesic surface $\Sigma$ must intersect the torus neighborhood $T$ of the knot.
 Because $\Sigma$ has finite area, each intersection is a closed curve on the embedded torus neighborhood $T$; thus, each curve represents the element $a^p\ell^q \in \pi_1(M)$ up to conjugation.
 The ratio $p/q \in \bbQ \cup \{\infty\}$ is the \emph{boundary slope} of the corresponding cusp of $\Sigma$.